Macrogryphosaurus: Discovery and naming

 In May 1999, during field work at Mari Menuco Lake, Argentina (sixty kilometres northwest of Neuquén) conducted by the National University of Comahue, an articulated, nearly complete dinosaur skeleton was discovered and excavated.
 It was brought to the attention of the palaeontologists by young boy Rafael Moyano, who had discovered it.
 Originally reported to hail from the Portezuelo Formation of the Neuquén Group, its locality was later revised to be in the Sierra Barrosa Formation of the same geologic group.
-These unit is dated to the Coniacian age of the Late Cretaceous.
+This unit is dated to the Coniacian age of the Late Cretaceous.
 Noted for bony plates on its thorax, it was identified as a large species of ornithopod.

 The species would be described and named Macrogryphosaurus gondwanicus in 2007, in a study authored by Jorge O. Calvo, Juan D. Porfiri, and Fernando E. Novas.
 Its generic name was derived from the Greek macro, meaning large, grypho, meaning enigmatic, and saurus, meaning lizard.
-The specific epiphet gondwanicus refers to the ancient continent of Gondwana.
+The specific epithet gondwanicus refers to the ancient continent of Gondwana.
 The holotype specimen, MUCPv-32, consists of an essentially complete set of vertebra, a number of ribs, four mineralized thoracic plates, both sides of the pectoral girdle, and a sternum.
 The individual is considered to have been an adult.
 The preservation of the fossil was described by Dr. Stephen F. Poropat as "amazing" in nature.

 Subsequent research has not referred any other specimens to the species.
 However, in 2016, a study was published on MAU-Pv-PH-458, a fragmentary dorsal neural arch from the Plottier Formation of northern Argentina.
 The bone is the northernmost record of an ornithopod in South America.
 It was not determined to belong to a Macrogryphosaurus, but noted to be from an animal of similar size and anatomy, and from approximately the same geographic and stratigraphic location, though it lived at a slightly earlier time.
 Other indeterminate ornithopod specimens from Argentina similarly indicate animals of similar size to the taxon.
 M. gondwanicus received a complete osteology in 2020, a study published in Cretaceous Research by Sebastián Rozadilla, Penélope Cruzado-Caballero, Jorge O. Calvo.
 This described the anatomy of the species in much more thoroughly and investigating its classification and biomechanics under a more modern lens.
 They considered the genus to be of importance, due to being the largest known elasmarian species, and for the completeness of its known remains, informing on the anatomy of the group.